DaniilZinoviev/sortable-table/README.md

-# Sortie

-Custom sort table
+# Sortable table

+There is an example of HTML table with implemented on JS sorting functionality.

-Sorting based on table columns and attribute of sorting type in the column header
+Sorting is based on an attribute the column header, that describe a type of sorting.
+There are for now 3 types:
+ - String ("string")
+ - Number ("number")
+ - Boolean ("bool")